-- Your first yeast infection: They’re easy to treat with OTC products but you should rule out the possibility of a more serious infection the first time you experience symptoms.
+- Your first yeast infection.
+They’re easy to treat with OTC products but you should rule out the possibility of a more serious infection.
+This is especially true for your first infection.
 Your doctor will likely give you the go-ahead to self treat using OTC products the next time an infection occurs.

-- The infection didn’t get better after treatment: Your doctor might prescribe a second round of antifungal medication or take cultures to determine the real source of the infection.
+- The infection didn’t get better after treatment.
+Your doctor might prescribe a second round of antifungal medication.
+They may also take cultures to determine the real source of the infection.

-- You’ve had four or more yeast infections in the past year: Recurrent yeast infections need to be seen by a doctor to rule out other types of vaginal infections and to find the right treatment.
+- You’ve had four or more yeast infections in the past year.
+Recurrent yeast infections need to be seen by a doctor to rule out other types of vaginal infections.

 - You’re pregnant: Unfortunately, yeast infections are common during pregnancy.
-You don’t necessarily need to see your doctor every time you get a yeast infection, but you should talk with your doctor to learn what treatments are safe to use.
+You don’t necessarily need to see your doctor every time you get a yeast infection.
+Just talk with your doctor to learn what treatments are safe to use.
 As always, seek medical attention if an infection doesn’t respond to treatment.

 Yeast infections are a virtually unavoidable fact of life for most women.
 That doesn’t mean you can’t do your best to avoid infection, though.
 Here are some helpful tips: